 I’m a software engineer working on the team behind theguardian.com.
 Being passionate about the open web, I aim to work on software that exploits the decentralised nature of the web to solve non-trivial, critical problems.
 With a strong background in arts as well as engineering, I approach web development in its entirety: UX, performance, and functional programming are some of the things I enjoy most.
-I also enjoy photography.
+See my photography blog or my Instagram.

 Things I’ve built

 - a seed project for creating a blog using TypeScript

 - a simple offline blog to demonstrate service worker capabitilies

 - Chrome extension for editing URL query parameters, written in Elm